What is Pupil Premium?

 The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
 There is also an allocation for children who are “Looked After”, adopted or children of service personnel.

 Since the introduction of Free School Meals for Reception, Year 1 and Year 2, these children may miss out on this additional funding.
-We do encourage parents to complete a form if they think they may be eligible, even if they do not need to claim a free meal.
-You can pick one up from the school office.
+Some parents/carers may be entitled to free school meals for their child(children); further information is available on the Norfolk County Council website.